-Part 1 (for use by any staff) Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signature Job Title: Note the reason(s) for recording the incident.
+Part 1 (for use by any staff)

+Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signat ure Job Title: Note the reason(s) for recording the incident.
 Record the following factually: Who?
-What (if recwords)?
+What (if recording a verbal disclosure by a child use their words)?
 Where?
-When (date and time of incident a child use their Professional opinion where relevant (how and why might this have happened?)
+When (date and time of incident)?
+Any witnesses?
+Professional opinion where relevant (how and why migh t this have happened?)
 Note actions, including names of anyone to whom your information was passed.
-Any other relevant information (distinguish betwe en fact and opinion).
+Any other relevant information (distinguish between fact and opinion).